kotsky/py-libs/README.md

 - [BST validation](https://github.com/kotsky/py-libs/blob/master/algorithms/validation/bst_validation.py)
 - Find out the min depth from a sorted array - or build a balanced BST or check it's depth by number of recursive calls.
 There are several things to keep tracking: 1) return root node as your output; 2) track parent node and how did you come to the current node (from the left or from the right?).
-In majority, recursion helps to solve GST problems.
+In majority, recursion helps to solve BST problems.
 - Convert BST to all possible arrays - recursive call at each node to merge in different ways arrays from child nodes with parent node.
 - Return Random Node - track how many each node has childs, total size of BST and from that calculate probability of returning certain node.